amnn/typed-geomlab-report/report.md

 This is clearly not ideal, as the latter function will throw an error at runtime if applied to a circle.
 To get around this, we could lift atoms to the type level: Furnish every atom value with a corresponding type that only it inhabits.
 Then squares will have type \texttt{[\#square, num]}, and circles \texttt{[\#circle, num]} (Figure\ \ref{fig:shape-tagged}).

-\subsection{Wildcard Constructors}
+\subsection{Wildcard Constructors}\label{sec:wildcard}

-A technique to get around the "finite constructor" limitation of the R\'emy encoding whereby if we have an infinite family of constructors (like multi-arity functions or atoms) we have a constructor for each member of the family, as well as a wildcard constructor to capture our knowledge about the rest of the constructors in the family.
+A technique to get around the "finite constructor" limitation of the \text{R\'emy} encoding whereby if we have an infinite family of constructors (like multi-arity functions or atoms) we have a constructor for each member of the family, as well as a wildcard constructor to capture our knowledge about the rest of the constructors in the family.

 \section{Recursive Types}\label{sec:recursive}